sampleable Class

 - slim_check.nat.sampleable = {wf := nat.has_sizeof, sample := slim_check.gen.sized (λ (sz : ℕ), coe <$> slim_check.gen.choose_any (fin (sz ^ 3).succ) <|> coe <$> slim_check.gen.choose_any (fin sz.succ)), shrink := λ (x : ℕ), lazy_list.of_list (slim_check.nat.shrink x)}

-takes a decidable predicate p
+iterate_shrink p x takes a decidable predicate p and a

-to get a list of candidate sample,
+It first calls shrink x to get a list of candidate sample,

-finds the first that satisfies p
+finds the first that satisfies p and recursively tries

 to shrink that one.